ministryofjustice/moj-frontend/docs/components/add-another/_stacked_layout.md

 #### Hidden text

 Hidden text is added to the end of the form field labels.
-In the example, they will be:
+In the example, this is:

 - full name for participant 1
 - date of birth for participant 1